 Data Notification FAQ

-Content that was breached: Customer names, billing and shipping addresses, email address, Backcountrygear.com account password, purchase information, credit card or debit card numbers and expiration date.
+What information was involved?
+The following information may have been accessed: payment card information, including names, billing and shipping addresses, email address, Backcountrygear.com account password, payment card numbers, security codes and expiration dates.
 Since we do not use or collect debit or credit card PINs or bank account numbers in our transactions, none of this data would have been present in a transaction and would not have been affected by the breach.

-What to do: If the credit or debit card used in Backcountry Gear transactions between Oct 11th and Oct 17th has not yet been replaced, you should contact your card issuer, inform them of the data breach, and request a new card.
+If the credit or debit card used in Backcountry Gear transactions between September 26, 2016, and early November 5, 2016 has not yet been replaced, you should contact your card issuer, inform them of the data breach, and request a new card.
 We also encourage you to change the password to the account you hold with us.
 How to change your account password.

 I placed my order using Paypal: We encourage you to change the password to the account you hold with us.
 How to change your account password.
 If you use the same password for your PayPal account you should change that password.